Argentine Tegu (Salvator spp.) & Colombian Tegu (Tupinambis spp.)

 - Tupinambis (Colombian) Tegus

 Those marked with asterisks (*) are most common in the pet trade, and will be directly addressed in this guide.

 - Tegus are extremely intelligent; in fact, some argue that tegus are the most intelligent species of lizard.
 They possess learning abilities, and can be trained (to an extent).

 - Tegus can jump almost 3’ (1 meter) straight up!

 - Unlike most other reptile species, tegus can make themselves up to 18°F (10°C) warmer than their surroundings — making them not 100% cold-blooded.
 However, they only use this ability during mating season.
 (This study was only conducted with merianae.
 It is not yet confirmed whether other Salvator or Tupinambis species have this ability.

-Please note that although tegu care is becoming increasingly popular, tegus are NOT “scaly puppies” — they are still reptiles with the unique needs that having an exotic animal presents.
-They can become “dog tame” with time and persistent effort, but even dogs and cats occasionally bite and scratch, and a tegu will bite/scratch/tail whip if it feels scared or threatened.
+Please note that although pet tegus are becoming increasingly popular, tegus are NOT “scaly puppies” — they are still reptiles with the unique needs that having an exotic animal presents.
+Tegus are expensive to feed and house, and they go through a “puberty”-like adolescent phase where they become thoroughly unpleasant to deal with.
+They can become “dog tame” with time and persistent effort, but even dogs and cats occasionally bite and scratch, and even a tame adult tegu will bite/scratch/tail whip if it feels scared or threatened.